ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

     - Plants will grow slower than normal.
     - Neutral temperature.
     - Flavor text:
-        - The Waxing Nocturn, *The hostility of the world has fallen under rest.*
+        - The Waxing Nocturn, *"The hostility of the world has fallen under rest."*
-        - The Nocturn, *The world seems quiet.*
+        - The Nocturn, *"The world seems quiet."*
-        - The Waning Nocturn, *The world shifts from serenity to a more lively and febrile state.*
+        - The Waning Nocturn, *"The world shifts from serenity to a more lively and febrile state."*

 - Summer:
     - Renamed to the Verdant.